hardcamls/zprize/msm-test.md

 source ~/aws-fpga/vitis_setup.sh
 ```

-Cd into the `fpga` directory which contains the scripts to build an actual FPGA
+Navigate into the `fpga` directory which contains the scripts to build an actual FPGA
-design (takes 6-8 hours).
+design (takes 8-10 hours).
 The compile script below will also build the Hardcaml
 to generate the required Verilog.
+As this takes awhile, it is recommended that
+you run this from a tmux session in the build instance.

 ```
 cd fpga